This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Sweden.

 The award is not in writing or has not been signed by a majority of the arbitrators or, if the parties so decide, by the chairman of the arbitral tribunal alone.

-An award is challengeable and can be set aside by the court in the following cases:
+An award is challengeable and can be set aside by the court in the following cases (Section 34):

-If the award is not covered by a valid arbitration agreement (section 34, Arbitration Act).
+If the award is not covered by a valid arbitration agreement.

-If the arbitrators have made the award after the expiration of the time limit set by the parties (section 34, Arbitration Act).
+If the arbitrators have rendered the award after the expiration of the time limit set by the parties.

-If the arbitrators have exceeded their mandate, in a manner that probably influenced the outcome (section 34, Arbitration Act).
+If the arbitrators have exceeded their mandate, in a manner that probably influenced the outcome.

-If the arbitral proceedings should not have taken place in Sweden (section 34, Arbitration Act).
+If the arbitral proceedings should not have taken place in Sweden.

-If an arbitrator has been appointed in a manner that violates the parties’ agreement or the Arbitration Act (section 34, Arbitration Act).
+If an arbitrator has been appointed in a manner that violates the parties’ agreement or the Act.

-If, without fault of the party, there otherwise occurred an irregularity in the course of the proceedings which probably influenced the outcome of the case, provided that the procedural error was of reasonable importance to the challenging party (section 34, Arbitration Act and the Supreme Court’s decision 20 March 2019, case number NJA 2019 s.
-171)
+If, without fault of the party, there otherwise occurred an irregularity in the course of the proceedings which probably influenced the outcome of the case.
+(In NJA 2019 p.
+171 the Supreme Court has qualified this requirement by expressly disregarding a procedural error which was deemed to have been of only minor importance to the challenging party.)

 Can the parties waive any rights of appeal or challenge to an award by agreement before the dispute arises (such as in the arbitration clause)?